r-hub/log/source/_posts/2016-07-04-jenkins-post.md

 Apparently, I need the `Elastic Axis plugin` for this.
 I run the pulls sequentially, so that the worker nodes don't update at the same time.

+### Use a single keepalive job

+Instead of one per worker.
+Now that I have found the `Elastic Axis plugin`.

+### Test builder web app

+Is at http://builder-test.r-hub.io.
+Note the `http`, letsencrypt seems to be down, so I could not get a certificate.
+This has a different redirect URL, so it needs a separate GitHub application.

+### Alternative email address

+https://github.com/r-hub/rhub-frontend/issues/9 The test builder uses this now.